Seymour Community Wellbeing Hub - Concept Design

 What's included in stage 1?

-Stage 1 is a $17 million, two-storey facility.
+Stage 1 is a $17 million, two-story facility.
 It is expected to open in early 2027 and will include:

 - a new library and community learning spaces